YingLiang2/YingLiang2.github.io/README.md

 * Edited and reviewed by:
   *
 * Jekyll Theme - [Cayman](https://github.com/pages-themes/cayman)
-* Special thanks to Stewart Wilcox for providing the template for this README and providing clear instructions.
+* Special thanks to Stewart Wilcox for providing the template for this README and providing clear instructions

 ## FAQs